-Although great figure skaters can make their routines look effortless, they require an exceptional amount of strength, agility, balance and power to spin, jump, and stick their landings.
+Figure skaters require an exceptional amount of strength, agility, balance, and power to spin, jump, and stick their landings.
 Figure skaters need to spend a significant amount of their training both on and off the ice.

 Before beginning any exercise, make sure you warm up to help avoid injury.
-Try jumping jacks, jumping rope, stationary cycling or running or walking in place for 5-10 minutes.
+Try jumping jacks, jump rope, stationary cycling, or running or walking in place for 5-10 minutes.

 Strength is essential for figure skaters to perform jumps and spins, as well as to increase speed and power on the ice.
 Try pushups and back leg raises.